Updated on: 3/8/2019

 That being said, car accidents happen every day in Washington and people can still suffer serious injuries in a collision even with proper seat belt use.
 In the event that you are seriously injured in a car accident, a qualified personal injury attorney may be able to help you better understand your legal rights and evaluate your legal options for pursuing a personal injury claim.

-The award-winning attorneys at Davis Law Group offer a free case evaluation & legal consultation to accident victims.
+The award-winning car accident attorneys at Seattle-based Davis Law Group offer a free case evaluation & legal consultation to accident victims.
 Call our office in Seattle at (206) 727-4000 or use the confidential contact form on this page to have your case personally reviewed by our legal team.
 If we believe we can help improve the chances of a favorable outcome in your case, our lawyers will meet with you for a free legal consultation.